phuc1nguyen/meeple_shop/README.md

 # Meeple Shop

-  Meeple Shop is an online boardgame store inspired by other boardgame stores like Boardlandia and TabletopMerchant.
+  Meeple Shop is an online board game store inspired by other board game stores like Boardlandia and TabletopMerchant.

 ## Features